distribution/distribution/doc/spec/api.md

 POST /v2/<name>/blobs/uploads/
 ```

-The parameters of this request are the image namespace under which the layer
+The parameters for this request are the image namespace under which the layer
 will be linked.
 Responses to this request are covered below.

 ##### Existing Layers